A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 In this paper, we propose \NUMAWS, a task parallel platform that satisfies these criteria simultaneously. \NUMAWS employs a variant of work stealing scheduler that extends the classic algorithm with mechanisms to mitigate NUMA effects. \NUMAWS achieves the same theoretical bounds on execution time and additional cache misses for private caches as the classic work stealing algorithm, albeit with a slightly larger constant hidden in the big-$O$ term.

-As with work stealing, the execution time bound for \NUMAWS can be quantified using two important metrics: the \defn{work}, as defined by the execution time running the computation on one core, and the \defn{span}, the longest sequential dependences in the computation, or its theoretical running time executing on infinitely-many cores.
-Given a computation with $\work$ \defn{work} and $\spa$ \defn{span}, \NUMAWS executes the computation on $P$ cores in expected time $\work / P + O(\spa)$.
-The additional cache misses due to parallel execution are directly correlated with the number of times work ``migrate,'' or when the order of computation during parallel execution diverges from that of a single-core execution.
-In \NUMAWS, the number of times such divergence can occur is upper bounded by $O(P\spa)$, same as with classic work stealing.
+\NUMAWS provides the same execution time bound as classic work stealing~\cite{BlumofeLe94,BlumofeLe99,AroraBlPl98,AroraBlPl01}, which can be quantified using two important metrics: the \defn{work}, as defined by the execution time running the computation on one core, and the \defn{span}, the longest sequential dependences in the computation, or its theoretical running time executing on infinitely-many cores.
+Given a computation with $\work$ \defn{work} and $\spa$ \defn{span}, \NUMAWS executes the computation on $P$ cores in expected time $\work / P + O(\spa)$.\footnote{Even without accounting for scheduling overhead, this is the best bound possible when the dependences of the parallel computation are not unknown until execution time~\cite{Brent74,Graham69}.} The additional cache misses due to parallel execution are directly correlated with the number of times computation ``migrates,'' or when the order of computation during parallel execution diverges from that of a single-core execution.
+In \NUMAWS, the number of times such divergence can occur is upper bounded by $O(P\spa)$, same as with classic work stealing~\cite{AcarBlBl00}.

 To measure work efficiency, an important metric is $\serial$, the execution time of \defn{serial elision}, obtained by removing the parallel control constructs or replacing it with its sequential counter part.
 Serial elision should perform the exact same algorithm that the parallel program implements but without the parallel overhead.
 Thus, one can quantify work efficiency by comparing $\work$ against $\serial$ to measure parallel overhead.
 Assuming a work-efficient platform, one can obtain parallel code whose ratio between $\work$ and $\serial$ is close to one.